Eligibility for Federal and State Financial Aid Programs

 Eligibility differs and is based on the type of aid and criteria set up by the source of the funds.
 Some funds are based on financial need as defined by the federal government.
 Some funds are based on merit, such as GPA, extracurricular activities, and/or test scores while other are based on a combination of both merit and financial need.
 Some may be solely based on general criteria such as year in college or major.

-Many forms of financial aid are available for students in study abroad programs as well.
+Many types of financial aid funds are available for students in study abroad programs as well.
 Learn more about how your financial aid can be applied to your study abroad (or away) program.

 In general, financial aid is intended to pay for courses that are required to complete your degree program.
 If you are planning to take courses that do not directly fulfill a requirement for a declared degree, major or minor, contact the Financial Aid Office to determine how taking non-required coursework may affect your aid eligibility.